nhsbsa/nhsbsa-digital-playbook/src/how-to-contribute/playbook-content.md

 * Guides
   To explain how to do things at the NHSBSA.
 * Tool choices
-  To clarify our preferred toolset so we don't waste time researching multiple times, and we don't diverge too far across our services
+  To clarify our preferred toolset so we don't waste time researching multiple times, and we don't diverge too far across our services.
 * Links
   We link to existing guidance where appropriate.
 E.g. UK Government, NHS, NCSC and worldwide SME authorities such as OWASP.
   We avoid linking to other organisations where the content is specific to them.